crispy-tk/aws-cloud9-multi-env/README.md

 8. Terraform will create the Cloud9 environments according to your specifications.

-## Configuration
+## Cloud9 Configuration

 To customize your Cloud9 environments, update the terraform.tfvars file with your desired configurations, including but not limited to:

+* `region`: The region where the Cloud9 will be provisioned.
 * `instance_type`: The EC2 instance type to use.
-The default type is `t2.micro`.
 * `project`: The name of your Cloud9 environment.
-It will be composed of the `project` parameter and a name from the `members_list` parameter.
+It will be composed of the `project` parameter and a name from the `new_members` and `existing_members` parameter.
-* `members_list`: A list of usernames to associate with the Cloud9 environment.
-The list of names will be used to create new IAM Users
+* `new_members`: A list of usernames to associate with the Cloud9 environment.
+The list of names will be used to create new IAM Users and assign to a Cloud IDE.
+* `existing_members`: A list of exinting users to associate with the Cloud9 environment.
+The list of names will be used to assign to a Cloud IDE.

+Example of Cloud9 environment naming.

 ```
 myproject-username-{randomID}